navipartner/docs/content/en/docs/np_pay/how-to/verify_setup/index.md

 ---
-title: "Verify NP Pay setup"
+title: "Verify NP Pay Cloud setup"
 description: "There is a POS action EFT_OPERATION_2, which can be used to perform different functions on different terminals.
 These actions include reconciling the terminal, downloading/checking for updates, and checking connection or voiding the previous transactions."
 lead: ""
 date: 2024-04-09T10:12:51+02:00